ESRs

 - Personal Experience: Additionally, during my time as ESR01 at Robert Bosch in Germany, from March to May 2023 and again in October 2023, I gained valuable insights into real-world industrial fracture problems in SFRP composites.
 My interactions with experts in the field and the hands-on experience in applying the developed computational tools were instrumental in broadening my research perspective and skills.

-- EUROMECH COLLOQUIUM 635 - Finite Fracture Mechanics held in Lyon, France, from 12th September 2023 to 15th September 2023
+- EUROMECH COLLOQUIUM 635 - Finite Fracture Mechanics held in Lyon, France, from 12th to 14th September, 2023

-- 15th International Conference on Fracture (ICF15), held in Atlanta, Georgia, from 9th June 2023 to 19th June 2023.
+- ICF15 - 15th International Conference on Fracture, held in Atlanta, Georgia, USA, from 9th to 19th June, 2023

-- 20th International Conference on Fracture and Damage Mechanics (FDM 2022), held in Malaga, Spain, from 5th September 2022 to 7th September 2022.
+- FDM 2022 - 20th International Conference on Fracture and Damage Mechanics, held in Malaga, Spain, from 5th to 7th September, 2022

-- ECF23, European Conference and Summer School on Fracture 2022 held in Funchal, Madeira, Portugal, from 25th June 2022 to 2nd July 2022.
+- ECF23 - European Conference and Summer School on Fracture 2022 held in Funchal, Madeira, Portugal, from 25th June 2022 to 2nd July 2022

 This PhD research project, assigned to Early-Stage Researcher (ESR) 1, aims to develop and implement a computational code based on the Coupled Criterion of Finite Fracture Mechanics (CCFFM) with the new formulation known as the Principle of Minimum Total Energy subjected to a Stress Condition (PMTE-SC).
 The code will be specifically designed to accurately predict the initiation and propagation of cracks in brittle materials.